CAMBODIA MEETING MINUTES

 We should also check with our medical insurance carriers to see if we have

 coverage for international traveling.
-Financial transactions are done in US
+Financial transactions are done in

 dollars and we may want to get rid of any foreign change, since we cannot